 Once the precious cargo made its way through the port, everything was taken to Robbinsville where the construction process began.
 Master craftsmen put together the massive mandir on site, and today it is mostly completed.
 It’s affiliated with the Bochasanwasi Akshar Purushottam Swaminarayan (BAPS) branch of Hinduism, and is the largest Hindu temple in the world by a long shot.

-The temple is 133 feet long, 87 feet wide and 42 feet tall, made of 11 million pounds and 68,000 cubic feet of marble.
-Its intricate carvings feature 98 sthambhas (carved pillars), 66 peacock style arches, 144 sacred figures, 91 elephants with various musical instruments and flowers, 58 decorative ceiling designs and more.
+The Hindu temple in NJ is 133 feet long, 87 feet wide and 42 feet tall, made of 11 million pounds and 68,000 cubic feet of marble.
+Its intricate carvings feature 98 sthambhas (carved pillars), 66 peacock-style arches, 144 sacred figures, 91 elephants with various musical instruments and flowers, 58 decorative ceiling designs and more.

 The Guinness Book of World Records holder for the world’s largest comprehensive temple takes up 59-acres in New Delhi, India, making the 162-acre Robbinsville location almost three times as large.
 As of summer 2019, new construction is underway at the temple for an even larger facility just next to the original structure.